xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 conversions of FORTRAN seemed good,  then  those  of  PL/I should have been Heaven, but it turned  out  to  be more like Hell!
-The problem was that with so many data types, there had to be a large number  of  different conversions, AND  a  correspondingly  large number of rules about how  mixed  operands  should  be converted.
+The problem was that with so many data types, there had to be a large number  of  different conversions, _and_  a  correspondingly  large number of rules about how  mixed  operands  should  be converted.
 These rules became so  complex  that  no  one could remember what they  were!
 A lot of the errors in PL/I programs had to do  with